CHI - TLV

 • When traveling from Chicago to Ben Gurion International Airport, it is recommended that you exchange some of your currency for Israeli Shekels for use upon landing.
 Feel free to use the exchange services offered by Seaway Bank at either airport.
 At O’Hare International Airport, this will be possible at Concourse B, Concourse K, Concourse M, and Terminal 5, while at Midway International Airport, you can exchange currency at Concourse A.

-Top airlines flying from Chicago to Tel Aviv
+Top airline flying from Chicago to Tel Aviv

 See real verified KAYAK customer reviews for airlines flying from Chicago to Tel Aviv.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.